zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 `useKeyboardNavigator` receives:

-1. `directionMap` for customize keyboard mapping, see the [Customization](#customization) section for details.
+1. `directionMap` for customize keyboard mapping.
+See the [Customization](#customization) section for details.
-2. `eventCallback` for catching the active state pass-by, if the caller explicitly returns a `false` value means manually to prevent this pass-by happening.
+2. `eventCallback` for catching the active state transition, if the caller explicitly returns a `false` value means manually to prevent this pass-by happening.
+See the [Signature](#signature-of-customization-stuff) section for more about built-in event callback presets.
 3. `didChange` for catching the next tick of active state pass-by, it is convenient to manipulate the relevant elements, e.g. trigger focus, blur, etc.
 4. `rootContainer` for set a always existed and active `KeyboardNavigatorBoard`, e.g. `document.body`.
 If this option is provided, you don't have to always mark a selectable element through wrapped itself by  `KeyboardNavigatorBoard`.